 26. Conditions imposed on licences and permits

-(1) A licence or permit shall be subject to such conditions as the Executive Director may from time to time impose by notice in writing served on the holder of the licence or permit.
+(1) A licence or permit shall be subject to such conditions as the CEO may from time to time impose by notice in writing served on the holder of the licence or permit.

 (2) Without limiting the generality of subsection (1) —